azriel91/peace/doc/src/technical_concepts/commands/use_cases/workspace_initialization.md

     To create this command:

     1. Build the command context with the provided parameters.
-    2. Call `StateDiscoverCmd::exec` to discover the current and desired states.
+    2. Call `StateDiscoverCmd::exec` to discover the current and goal states.
     3. Call `EnsureCmd::exec` to execute the flow.

     When the command context is built: